analogdevicesinc/genalyzer/doc/spectral_analysis.md

 Genalyzer's ``fft()`` computes FFT for complex-valued data only.
 To compute FFT for real-valued data, use ``rfft()``.
 Additional details [here](#genalyzer.rfft).
 ```

 The FFT plot of the complex-sinusoidal tone in our working example is shown below for reference.
-Please see [this](https://github.com/analogdevicesinc/genalyzer/blob/main/bindings/python/examples/gn_doc_fft.py) Python script for more details.
+Please see the [compute-FFT example](https://github.com/analogdevicesinc/genalyzer/blob/main/bindings/python/examples/gn_doc_fft.py) Python script for more details.
 ```{figure} figures/fft.png

 FFT plot of a ``300 KHz`` complex sinusoidal tone sampled at ``3 MSPS``.